Yoga means “Union”

-Asanas and Pranayama are but two of the 8 components of the yoga experience but they are the two that are most often introduced first in the western style of yoga practise.
+Asanas and Pranayama are but two of the 8 components of the yoga experience but they are the two that are most often introduced first in the western style of yoga practice.
 Asana means “posture” or “pausing in steadiness” also “moving into stillness” and “sitting quietly”.
-By practising the asanas, we bring health and lightness to the body.
+By practicing the asanas, we bring health and lightness to the body.
 Asanas are postures which have evolved over the centuries to exercise every muscle, nerve and gland in the body.
 Most importantly, asanas train our thoughts and discipline the mind.
 Although we develop agility, balance, endurance and great vitality, what differentiates yoga from exercise is the mind’s focus in the moment and constant meditation on the prana (life force energy) flowing through our bodies.
 Pranayama means “rhythmic extension of the breath”.
 In pranayama, the nostrils, nasal passages and membranes, the windpipe, lungs and diaphragm are the only parts that are actively involved, feeling the force of prana.
-With proper practise, pranayama can be profoundly healing and transformational.
+With proper practice, pranayama can be profoundly healing and transformational.
 Real breath expansion means learning to optimize the way we exhale, not only the way we inhale.
 Energy is more effectively recharged through proper and orderly release of the breath, not by strenuously pumping the lungs full of air.

 There are many different styles of pranayama, each with a specific focus and purpose.
-It is best to practise asanas with the natural breath and once use to this, you can begin to experiment with other styles of pranayama.
-Ujjayi is most typically the style used by experienced yogis in conjunction with an Ashtanga yoga practise.
-However, Ujjayi can be practised on its own while sitting up or lying down and is commonly use as a preparation for meditation.
+It is best to practice asanas with the natural breath and once use to this, you can begin to experiment with other styles of pranayama.
+Ujjayi is most typically the style used by experienced yogis in conjunction with an Ashtanga yoga practice.
+However, Ujjayi can be practiced on its own while sitting up or lying down and is commonly use as a preparation for meditation.
 Ujjayi means “triumphantly rising”, which refers to the expansion and uprising of prana through the central channel.
 It is distinguished by a sound that resonates in the throat by toning the epiglottis.
 The sound is similar to the ocean-like sound you hear when holding a conch shell to your ear.
 This rhythmic sound serves as a feedback to observe the flow of breath, which should remain steady throughout the practice of asana.

 Benefits of Pranayama